Technologicat/unpythonic/doc/features.md

 # Unpythonic: Python meets Lisp and Haskell

-Documentation for the underlying pure-Python API, which can be used directly if you don't want to depend on MacroPy.
-See also [documentation for syntactic macros](macro_extras/).
+Documentation for the underlying pure-Python API, which provides the non-macro features that can be used directly.
+This API acts as the core for the macro layer, see the [documentation for syntactic macros](macro_extras/) for more about those features.

+Please note that there are features that appear in both the pure-Python layer and the macro layer, as well as features that only exist in the pure-Python layer.
+If you don't want to depend on MacroPy, feel free to use the features as defined below (though, this may be less convenient).

 ### Features